mmuratarat/mmuratarat.github.io/_pages/faq.md

 The effect of this phenomenon is somewhat reduced thanks to random selection of features at each node creation, but in general the effect is not removed completely.

+#### How come does the loss functions have $1/m$ and $2$ from the square cancels out?

+In gradient descent, we take find the derivative of loss function with respect to parameters $\theta$ of model.
+Some formulations you find online might contain $1/2$ and $1\m$ terms.

+The $1/2$ does not matter and actually, neither does the $m$ (number of observations - they're both constants.
+The optimal value of $\theta$ would remain the same in both cases.

+The expression for the gradient becomes prettier with the $1\2$, because the $2$ from the square term cancels out.
+When writing code or algorithms, we're usually concerned more with the gradient, so it helps to keep it concise.
+You can check progress just by checking the norm of the gradient.
+The loss function itself is sometimes omitted from code because it is used only for validation of the final answer.

+The $m$ (number of observations) is useful if you solve this problem with gradient descent.
+Then your gradient becomes the average of $m$ terms instead of a sum, so its' scale does not change when you add more data points.

+These aesthetic decisions are used here to maintain consistency with future equations where you'll add regularization terms.
+If you include the $m$, the regularization parameter $\lambda$ will not depend on the dataset size $m$ and it will be more interpretable across problems.

 ## Deep Learning